pdimens/harpy/Getting_Started/linked_read_data.md

 Linked-read library performance also looks at that, but there's a few extra parameters that help us assess performance:

 ### Molecule Coverage
-Since linked reads are tagger per DNA molecule, we are interested in understanding coverage on a per-molecule basis.
+Since linked reads are tagged per DNA molecule, we are interested in understanding coverage on a per-molecule basis.
 By "molecule", we are referring to the original DNA molecule from which barcoded sequences originated from.

 #### reads per molecule